The GRBA sponsors or supports various missions/ministry projects.

 ·The Association hosts the New Beginnings Soup Kitchen, Inc., in the former motel building.This ministry provides as many as 450-500 meals each Thursday evening for people in the county.

-·The Christian Character Scholarship Committee is receiving funds that will be granted to high school seniors who have demonstrated a strong Christian commitment in their lives who are planning to go to college.
+·The Christian Character Scholarship Committee is receiving funds that will be granted to high school seniors each year who have demonstrated a strong Christian commitment in their lives who are planning to go to college.

 ·The monthly Ministers’ Conference held at the Association Resource Center from September - June allows for fellowship and building of relationships among our ministers.